ri-gilfanov/aiohttp-sqlalchemy/README.rst

 * initializing asynchronous sessions through a decorators;
 * simple access to one asynchronous session by default key;
 * preventing attributes from being expired after commit by default;
-* support for different types of request handlers;
+* support different types of request handlers;
 * support nested applications.